Wills can be disputed for many reasons, the most common include instances where the Will was

-We are seeing an increase in Will and inheritance disputes, particularly in cases involving step-families or homemade DIY Wills.
-A Solicitor accredited by the prestigious Association of Contentious Trust and Probate Specialists (ACTAPS) can be a powerful ally for people seeking a good resolution avoiding the need to go to trial.
+The numbers of Will and inheritance disputes are increasing, particularly in cases involving stepfamilies or homemade DIY Wills.
+A Solicitor accredited by the prestigious Association of Contentious Trust and Probate Specialists (ACTAPS) can be a powerful ally for people seeking a good resolution avoiding if possible, the need to go to trial.
 It is possible to reach a settlement via negotiations using alternative dispute resolution options such mediation in most cases.
 This can save on costs, time and stress.

 Disputing the validity of a Will is not the only type of inheritance dispute.
-In certain circumstances a claim might be brought under the Inheritance Act 1975.
-This legislation can apply in situations involving a failure to make reasonable financial provision for family and dependents.
+In certain circumstances a claim can be made under the Inheritance Act 1975.
+This legislation applies to situations involving a failure to make reasonable financial provision for family and dependents.
 Often this type of claim is made by a long-term cohabitee who is surprised to find they will not inherit following the death of their loved one.

-The office for National Statistics reported that the number of cohabiting couples more than doubled between 1996 and 2016, making this the fastest growing family type in the UK.
+The office for National Statistics reports that the number of cohabiting couples is continuing to increase and one of the fastest growing family types in the UK.
 Of course, people often make provision for their partners in their Will.
-However, sometimes a cohabitant dies either leaving a Will which makes no provision for their partner (perhaps because it predates the relationship) or they did not make a Will, known as dying “intestate”, in which case cohabitees do not inherit any part of the estate.
+However, sometimes a cohabitant dies either leaving a Will which makes no provision for their partner (perhaps because it predates the relationship) or they did not make a Will, known as dying ‘intestate’, in which case cohabitees do not inherit any part of the estate.

 With our specialist expertise and extensive experience acting both for individuals bringing Will and inheritance dispute claims and on other occasions representing beneficiaries and/or executors responding to claims brought by others, we have seen these cases from both sides of the fence.
 This breadth of experience gives us a great first-hand insight into the approach and tactics regularly adopted on inheritance disputes and helps us achieve the best results for our clients whether they are making a claim themselves or responding to a claim from someone else.

-If you would like assistance in a Will, inheritance or power of attorney dispute matter, please contact us today.
+If you would like assistance in a Will, inheritance or attorney dispute matter, please contact us today.